-For my darling, regal Followers (and anyone else who might stumble upon this post and into our Kingdom) I have a gift – I’m doing this now to celebrate two weeks of blogging and because my fledgling blog allows for it: I won’t be biting off more than I can daintily chew.
+For my darling, regal Followers, and anyone else who might stumble upon this post and into our kingdom, I have a gift.
+I’m doing this now to celebrate two weeks of blogging, and my fledgling blog allows for it.
+I won’t be biting off more than I can daintily chew.

 I want to have the pleasure of directing you to your bedchamber in The Four Tarot Castles.